niwayandm/niwayandm/README.md

 I am a freshgraduate on Informatics Engineering :shipit: from Indonesia.

-- 💻: I’m working as a Data Analyst Intern and contributing to frontend and backend for building web applications.
+- 💻: I’m working as a Data Analyst Intern and contributing to dashboards and reports.

 - 🎮 I play games and watch movies in my freetime.